manishbista28/articles/credentialportal/product.md

 2. Unique and Efficient

-    The product binds recent advances in tehnology and standards like zero-knowledge proofs, simple multi party computation, private aggregate statistics, tokenomics, verifiable credential standards to build a useful and efficient product that can run in user's device.
+    The product binds recent advances in tehnology and standards like zero-knowledge proofs, secure multi party computation, private aggregate statistics, tokenomics, verifiable credential standards to build a useful and efficient product that can run in user's device.
 It provides features that users have been accustomed to and does so in a privacy preserving and beneficial way.
 This sets it apart from currently existing products.

 2. Focus on Privacy Enhancing Technology

     There has been growth on privacy enhancing technology and public discourse on it.
-For example, the gradual discontinuation of third party tokens as a means for personalized ad suggestions, which has been a major source of revenue for big tech shows how powerful the driving force is.
+For example, the gradual discontinuation of third party cookies as a means for personalized ad suggestions, which has been a major source of revenue for big tech shows how powerful the driving force is.
 When businesses themselves push user privacy even if for marketing edge, the community learns the benefits and paves way for privacy friendly applications to grow.

 3. Blockchains and Tokenization